-Trump aide Hope Hicks tests positive for COVID-19 | CBC News
+Donald Trump awaiting test results after close aide Hope Hicks catches COVID-19 | CBC News

 Hicks travelled with the president multiple times this week, including on Marine One, the presidential helicopter, for a Minnesota rally on Wednesday, and aboard Air Force One to Tuesday night's first presidential debate.

-Aides, others close to Trump tested every day
+Aides tested every day

 Hicks previously served as White House communications director and rejoined the administration this year ahead of the election, which is taking place on Nov.
 3. Her positive test was first reported by Bloomberg News.